progmaleek01/paddle-frontend-assessment-/README.md

 # I am using 13 inches macbook and my large screen monitor has spoilt. so permit my errors if it does not look good on bigger screen yet

+SECTION 2 OF THE ASSESSMENT

-# src/component/owners is for Section 2 of the assessment.
+# src/component/owners is for Section 2 of the assessment. it can be accessed with "/owners"

 # Run `npm install`to download available packages used in development